Yogeendran-hub/New_Portfolio_using_Reactjs/README.md

 •	**About:** Details about my background, experience, and what drives me.

-•	**Skills:** A comprehensive list of my technical skills and areas of expertise.
+•	**Projects:** Showcase of selected projects with descriptions and links to source code.

-•	**Resume:** I invite you to take a look at my resume, where you can find a detailed overview of my skills, professional experience, educational background, and qualifications
+•	**Resume:** I invite you to take a look at my resume, where you can find a detailed overview of my skills, professional experience, educational background, and qualifications.

-•	**Projects:** Showcase of selected projects with descriptions and links to live versions and source code.

 •	**Contact:** Links to my social media profiles and contact information.